DuPage County Motorcycle Accident Lawyer

 - Wrongful death

-Whether or not the injuries you have sustained are listed above, the Law Offices of Mathys & Schneid can help you obtain compensation from the at-fault party.
+Whether or not the injuries you have sustained are listed above, Mathys & Schneid Personal Injury Lawyers can help you obtain compensation from the at-fault party.

-Determining Liability for a Motorcycle Crash in DuPage County, IL
+Determining Liability For A Motorcycle Crash In DuPage County, Illinois

 The plaintiff in a personal injury case is the injured victim, and the defendant is the at-fault party.
 The plaintiff has the burden of proof to assert that the defendant is at fault for their injuries; the standard of proof is “by a preponderance of the evidence.”
 This means that, as the personal injury victim, you will need to demonstrate with evidence that it is more likely true than not that the defendant is responsible for the accident and your injuries.